-The College Board, the national educational organization, is conducting a search for a Executive Director, East Asia & the Pacific for our International Operations department.
-This position is based in our New York office.
+The College Board is conducting a search for a Executive Director, East Asia & the Pacific for our International Operations department.
+This position is based out of our New York City headquarters.

 Named by Fast Company as one of the most innovative education companies, the College Board is a mission-focused organization.
 This job requires a strong focus on improving educational opportunities and outcomes, particularly for disadvantaged students, in the context of a competitive business environment.

 The Executive Director, East Asia & the Pacific will be responsible for all outreach, business development and customer interaction activities in the region to maintain & expand usage of all College Board programs with particular focus on AP, pre-AP and the SAT suite of assessments.
 They will manage a team responsible for outreach to K-12 and Higher Education constituents.

 What you'll do

 - Developing and executing on a strategic business plan to drive adoption of College Board programs (AP, pre-AP, PSAT, SAT) across the region to meet growth goals.